IMPROVE ACCESS TO HEALTHY, AFFORDABLE FOOD

 LAMPa will work for greater funding for effective mental health treatment, beginning with trauma-responsive education in schools and trauma-responsive court systems that begin to unwind the unjust, costly, ineffective and frequently racially biased practices that promote mass incarceration.

-To improve transparency and trust in policing, LAMPa will work with partners, including the ACLU and YWCA of Harrisburg’s racial justice program on legislation to require demographic data collection in pedestrian and traffic stops and transparency in reporting of use of deadly force by police.
+LAMPa will work to secure funding and oversight for an accurate census to ensure that all communities are accurately represented, and especially to avoid undercounting already underserved minority communities, which would further limit their access to services and representation.
+To improve transparency and trust in policing, LAMPa will work toward legislation requiring demographic data collection in pedestrian and traffic stops and transparency in reporting of use of deadly force by police.

 Prohibiting LGBT Discrimination